br8km/BrainX/README.md

 ---
 Theory
 - Neurons can build connections with other neurons around
-- Neurons can deliver transmiters
+- Neurons can deliver transmitter
 - Neurons can fire pulse voltage